mtth/kit/README.rst

    @flask_app.route('/')
    def index():
-    return jsonify({'message': 'Welcome!'})
+    return 'Hello World!'

-Once those two files are in place, we can already start the server!
+Once these two files are in place, we can already start the server!
 We simply run (from the command line in the ``project/`` directory):

 .. code:: bash